 Don’t worry, I won’t abandon you here, it will just be about finding the balance.
 It takes a bit extra to get things up and running.

-While I am being busy and occasionally missing a post date (I will try not to, but let’s be realistic here) there are 12 other never-posted recipes in my seasonal give-away cookbook: Produce Basket Cooking.
+While I am being busy and occasionally missing a post date (I will try not to, but let’s be realistic here) there are 12 other never-posted recipes in my give-away cookbook: Produce Basket Cooking – Seasonal Recipes.
 All these vegetarian recipes are made with things you might get in a CSA produce box or from your local farmer’s market.
 The summer section also includes my salad entry from last year’s Tomato Fest!

 Mediterranean Marinated Flank Steak